aws-samples/amazon-forecast-samples/ForecastCheatSheet.md

 Note: the forecast hold-out data is for developing custom error/accuracy metrics that can be calculated on exported forecasts, if desired.
 If no custom metrics are required, there is no need for the hold-out, all the data can be used for training.
 [Errors/accuracy are automatically calculated by Amazon Forecast system on forecasts using the "backtest technique".](https://docs.aws.amazon.com/forecast/latest/dg/metrics.html)

-**Note: special consideration for cold-start or new product introductions**.
-For best results, do not include new items in your training data.
+**Note: special consideration for cold-start or new product introductions**.<a name="coldstart"/>  For best results, do not include new items in your training data.
 Do include new items in the inference data.
-If fewer than 5 data points exist per new item, be sure to fill missing values explicitly in the new items with "NaN"; otherwise the cold-start items will be silently dropped.
+If fewer than 5 data points exist per new item, be sure to fill missing values explicitly for the new items with "NaN"; otherwise the cold-start items will be silently dropped.
+For training, keep the [default null-filling frontfill= "none"](https://github.com/aws-samples/amazon-forecast-samples/blob/master/ForecastCheatSheet.md#null-filling).

 10) **Create just historical sales part of training data (TTS).** Subset out just the timestamp, item_id, target_value columns.
 Save this TTS subset of training data on S3, example as TTS.csv.